magit/magit/INSTALL.md

 (require 'magit)
 ```

-And optionally to tell `info` about the documentation:
+And optionally tell `info` about the documentation:

 ```lisp
 (eval-after-load 'info